California Coastal Commission v. Granite Rock Co.: Opinion

-Granite Rock suggested that the Property Clause not only vests unlimited power in Congress over the use of federally owned lands, but also exempts federal lands from state regulation, whether or not those regulations conflict with federal law.
 The Supreme Court previously held that "the State is free to enforce its criminal and civil laws" on federal land so long as those laws do not conflict with federal law.
 The court held that because Congress specifically disclaimed any intention to preempt preexisting state authority in the Coastal Zone Management Act, even if all federal lands are excluded from the Coastal Zone Management Act definition of "coastal zone", the act does not automatically preempt all state regulation of activities on federal lands.
 They ruled in favor of the Coastal Commission.

 Results

-Although Granite Rock's five-year plan of operations had expired by the time the case reached the Supreme Court, it still had the right to reapply for a forest service permit and request review of the permit by the coastal commission.
+Although Granite Rock's five-year plan of operations had expired by the time the case reached the Supreme Court, it still had the right to reapply for a Forest Service permit and request review of the permit by the Coastal Commission.
 It did not reapply and has not indicated if it will.
 It still owns the land.